-Violations Sanctions Violations of Corporate Governance Rules The Revised Manual of Corporate Governance provides for the following disciplinary actions for directors: Temporary disqualification - refusal to comply with Company's disclosure requirements, unexcused absences of more than 50% of all regular and special meetings of the Board, dismissal or termination for a cause as director in any corporation covered by Governance Code, among others.
-2. Permanent Disqualification - if convicted or adjudged guilty of any offenses or crimes, decree or order issued by a judicial or administrative body or the SEC or BSP.
+Vio lations Sanctions Violations of Corpora te Governan ce Rules The Revised Manual of Corporate Governance provides for the following disciplinary actions for directors : 1.
+Temporary disqualification - refusal to comply with Company's disclosure requirements, unexcused absences of more than 50% of all regular and special meetings of the Board, dismissal or termination for a cause as director in any corporation covered by Governance Code, among others.
+2.Permanent Disqualification - if convicted or adjudged guilty of any offenses or crimes, decree or order issued by a judicial or administrative body or the SEC or BSP.
 Please refer to Section 6.0 Disqualification of a Director of the Company's Revised Manual of Corp.
-Governance for details.
-Violations on the following prescribed For Officers/Senior Management and Employees: behavior: 1.
-Attendance & Punctuality The Company's Code on Right Employee Conduct (COREC) prescribes the proper and correct conduct of employees and Senior Management of the Company.
+Violations on the following prescribed Governance for details.
+For Officers/Senior Management and Employees: